 There is another Direct Payment.
-This is to do with benefits.
-Instead of using an order book to get benefits they get paid straight into a bank account or post office account.
+This is to do with Benefits.
+Instead of using an order, book to get benefits they get paid straight into a bank account.
 The information here is not about the kind of Direct Payments to do with benefits.

 We have a range of leaflets which explain how direct payments work.
 These are available on request, or can be downloaded below:

 Direct Payments - to meet your social care needs [pdf / 1MB] Published April 2017 - This booklet explains all you need to know about direct payments.
 It covers exactly what they are, what they can be used for and how, and the support that is available to you.